luca-bassoricci/gitlab/doc/user/project/repository/mirror/index.md

 1. Select **Mirror repository**.

 If you select `SSH public key` as your authentication method, GitLab generates a public key for your GitLab repository.
-You must provide this key to the non-GitLab server.
+All mirror updates will fail until this key is provided to the non-GitLab server.
+You can then manually trigger a new mirror update, or wait until the next automatic attempt, to finish setting up the mirror.
 To learn more, read [Get your SSH public key](#get-your-ssh-public-key).

 ## Update a mirror